lightscalar/pyro/README.md

 PYRO is an opinionated framework for building quick Web APIs using Flask.
 It works with a Mongo database, a Flask web server, and that's about it.
-The goal is to provide a clean API for basic CRUD functionality, and serving up RESTFUL routes to an API with minimal configuration.
+The goal is to provide a clean API for basic CRUD functionality, while serving up RESTFUL routes with minimal configuration.
 YMMV.

 ## Requirements